tuupola/slim-jwt-auth/README.md

 ]));
 ```

-RequestPathRule contains both a `path` parameter and a `passthrough` parameter of paths which should not be authenticated.
+RequestPathRule contains both a `path` parameter and a `passthrough` parameter.
+Latter contains paths which should not be authenticated.
 RequestMethodRule contains `passthrough` parameter of request methods which also should not be authenticated.
 Think of `passthrough` as a whitelist.

 Example use case for this is an API.
 Token can be retrieved via [HTTP Basic Auth](https://github.com/tuupola/slim-basic-auth) protected address.
 There also is an unprotected url for pinging.
 Rest of the API is protected by the JWT middleware.